top of page

 But what Grant didn't know was that Tiffany wasn't totally sure if he was the father of her unborn child or if it was her ex-boyfriend Tony Hills.
 Only Lorraine Wicks, David Wicks's ex-wife and the Queen Vic's live-in barmaid, was privy to that information after Tiffany had rather foolishly confided in her.
 Lorraine, although sympathetic at first, was adamant that Tiffany ought to tell Grant the truth.
 Whether it's because she thought it was the right thing to do or because she had her eye on Grant herself, who knows!
 But it caused a falling out between the two women.

-Then on Christmas Day came the Mitchell family's festive lunch in which an argument between a very drunk Phil Mitchell and upset Lorraine, triggered by Phil laughing at Lorraine's son Joe who suffered with his mental health, spilled over with everyone around the table having a go at someone else.
-For those of us watching at home, it was hilarious!
-But things took a very different turn when Joe revealed that he had witnessed his mum and Grant having a sly snog.
+Then on Christmas Day came the Mitchell family's festive lunch in which an argument between a very drunk Phil Mitchell and an upset Lorraine, triggered by Phil laughing at Lorraine's son Joe who suffered with his mental health, spilled over with everyone around the table having a go at each other.
+Tensions rose even more when Joe revealed that he'd witnessed his mum and Grant have a sly snog.
 A fed-up Tiffany decided she'd had enough and left to spend Christmas with her brother Simon and their friends.
-It was bad timing because with Tiffany out of the way, the simmering tension between Grant and Lorraine bubbled over with the two giving into their passion later that evening, marking the start of their affair...
+For those of us watching at home, the whole scene was hilarious - especially as Phil's stepson Ian walked in with his daughter Lucy and innocently asked if they'd missed anything while you could still cut the atmosphere with the carving knife!

 5. ALFIE AND KAT GET MARRIED (2003)